textmining-project/ArgumentMining-Backend/README.md

 # Just a head's up
 Currenty in college the professor is researching on vectorization so we may get topic from the same.

+# Proposal for the project
+Read the given topics and prepare a report by the end of this week (17/06/2017)